rdf-ext-archive/rdf-ext-spec/API.md

 ### Graph .clone()

-Creates a new Graph and copies all triples to the new graph object.
+Creates a new Graph and copies all triples toAcknowledgements the new graph object.

 ### Graph .difference(Graph other)